 “This means huge learning outcomes and huge potential for so many industries.
 In the past it would have been used a lot in the military, for instance training soldiers before they go to Iraq.”

-To discover much more about this technology and its uses see our full video.
+To discover more about mixed reality and Nuala’s expertise, check out our full video.

 If you want to enquire about Sentireal’s mixed reality services, you can find them via their website.